-Follow the same process to create a JDBC driver without a driver support, only add driverSupportId to the request body to indicate the ID of the driver support to associate with the driver.
+To create a JDBC driver with driver support, follow the same process, but add driverSupportId to the request body.
+This is used to specify the ID of the driver support plugin to associate with the JDBC driver.

 If the JDBC driver's referenced driver support plugin tasks are enabled on any existing masking job, validation on update is done in order to prevent changing the driver support plugin to another one unless it implements all enabled tasks.
 If the other driver support does not implement all enabled tasks, the update will fail.